 Chairman Sarbanes, Senator Gramm, Distinguished Members of this Committee:

-I cannot adequately describe to you the sheer delight that I feel and the deep appreciation that I have for the opportunity to appear before you today.
-I am deeply honored to have been nominated to serve my country on the Securities and Exchange Commission.
+It is with great respect and pleasure that I appear before you today.
+I am honored to have been nominated to serve on the Securities and Exchange Commission.

-Thank you for this opportunity to appear before you today.
-I will do my best with any questions you may have.
+Thank you, Mr. Chairman, Senator Gramm, and Members of the Committee, for this opportunity to appear before you today.
+I would be pleased to try to answer any questions you may have.

 Home | Menu | Links | Info | Chairman's Page